“When I have a little money, I buy books; and if I have any left, I buy food and clothes.” ― Desiderius Erasmus

 9. Heat: An Amateur’s Adventures as Kitchen Slave, Line Cook, Pasta-Maker, and Apprentice to a Dante-Quoting Butcher in Tuscany, Bill Buford

 I actually teared up a little when I finished this wonderful book.
 Buford, a long-time editor for The New Yorker, left his desk job to work as a kitchen slave in Mario Batali’s famous New York City restaurant, Babbo.
 The quote on my about page comes from this memoir: “Food made by hand is an act of defiance and runs contrary to everything in modernity.”
 If you like food and cooking memoirs, you will also like Garlic and Sapphires: The Secret Life of a Critic in Disguise, by former New York Times food critic, Ruth Reichl.
-I also enjoyed Anthony Bourdain’s Kitchen Confidential: Adventures in the Culinary Underbelly, but holy testosterone.
-Various passages made me cringe.
+I also loved Anthony Bourdain’s Kitchen Confidential: Adventures in the Culinary Underbelly, but holy testosterone.

 10. On Food and Cooking: The Science and Lore of the Kitchen, Harold McGee